michael2001jobs/FormulaSaeTelemetry/README.md

 ```

 ## 🚀 Next Steps
-- Define car telemetry rules (what data to capture, thresholds, alerts).
+- Define car telemetryDTO rules (what data to capture, thresholds, alerts).
 - Connect Arduino and replace mocks with real sensor data.
 - Expand services for all subsystems (engine, brakes, cooling, suspension, electrical).
 - Build a dashboard for real-time visualization in web.